 The Japan Industrial Standards (JIS) or other internationally accepted standards should be used when specifying standards in bidding documents.
-The reason for this is as described in Section 4.05.
-2 of these Guidelines.
+The reason for this is as described in Note 1.
+(03) of Section 4.05 of these Guidelines.

 Section 4.07 Use of Brand Names